 Not all trailers (I suppose that wasn’t technically a trailer, but whatever) which suffer such unintended reactions do so because of cultural differences, though.
-Last night, thinking about this particular incident, I recalled one of the trailers my best friend and I saw when we went to see Death Race.
+Last night, thinking about this particular incident, I recalled a trailer my best friend and I saw when we went to see Death Race.

 This story requires a bit of setup, so please bear with me for a moment.

-My best friend loves movie theaters, and occasionally invites me to go see random $3 movies with him just because he wants to go watch something.
-This was one of those times, and we went to see it at the end of its $3 dollar run, so we were two of about half a dozen people in the theater.
-The two of us were at about the center of the theater, with two people in front of us and a couple of people sitting up at the front.
+My best friend loves movie theaters.
+He occasionally invites me to go see random $3 movies with him just because he wants to go watch something.
+This was one of those times.
+We went to see Death Race at the end of its $3 dollar run.
+The two of us were at about the center of the theater, with two people right in front of us and a couple of people sitting up at the front.